AzDocs/AzDocs/Wiki/Azure.md

 5. Under the `Get sources` section, select the company repo.
 6. Make sure you are using an agent job (`Run on agent`).
 7. Under Variables, add the `GIT_AUTH_HEADER` variable with with the `base64` value from step 2 (So `GIT_AUTH_HEADER=cGF0OmxlNWpqbjR5c2tmZnVmbGpvdm50ampqcnRmenF5ZmZ2aGVjMmI3NzRhM3pxYXVva2JwNGE=`).
-8. Get the generic repo url. example: https://mycompany@dev.azure.com/mycompany/Azure%20Documentation/_git/Generic.Azure.Documentation
+8. Get the generic repo url. example: https://mycompany@dev.azure.com/mycompany/Azure%20Documentation/_git/Upstream.Azure.PlatformProvisioning
-9. Add a `Bash` step with this `Inline` script (replace the URL with the url from step 8): `git -c http.https://mycompany@dev.azure.com/mycompany/Azure%20Documentation/_git/Generic.Azure.Documentation.extraheader="AUTHORIZATION: basic $(GIT_AUTH_HEADER)" submodule update --init --recursive`
+9. Add a `Bash` step with this `Inline` script (replace the URL with the url from step 8): `git -c http.https://mycompany@dev.azure.com/mycompany/Azure%20Documentation/_git/Upstream.Azure.PlatformProvisioning.extraheader="AUTHORIZATION: basic $(GIT_AUTH_HEADER)" submodule update --init --recursive`
 10. Add a Copy step with the following parameters:
-    - Source Folder (replace the `Generic.Azure.Documentation` with the name you gave to the generic repo): `Generic.Azure.Documentation/src`
+    - Source Folder (replace the `Upstream.Azure.PlatformProvisioning` with the name you gave to the generic repo): `Upstream.Azure.PlatformProvisioning/src`
     - Contents: `**`
     - Target Folder: `$(Build.ArtifactStagingDirectory)`
 11. Add a `Publish build artifacts` step with the following parameters: